LiangZhao13/Marine-Ship-Navigation-Simulink-Model/README.md

 # Marine-Ship-Navigation-Simulinke-Model
-This is the simulink model for Fartoystyring.
+This is the simulink model for different types of ships